 According to the senator, the triad tattoo has “secret digits” that can only be decoded by experts.

-“If Vice Mayor Duterte is willing, we’ll take a photo of his tattoo and have it sent to the U.S.-DEA [the United States Drug Enforcement Agency],” Trillanes said.
+“If Vice Mayor Duterte is willing, we’ll take a photo of his tattoo and have it sent to the US-DEA [US Drug Enforcement Agency],” Trillanes said.

-The senator then repeatedly asked Duterte to reveal his tattoo before the Senate, which the vice mayor again refused, “No way.”
+The senator then repeatedly asked Duterte to show the Senate his tattoo, which the vice mayor again refused, “No way.”

 An irked Duterte asked the senator back, “Mr. Chair, how many times do I need to tell you I don’t want to?”

-At one point during the hearing, Senator Richard Gordon, chair of the Senate blue ribbon committee, reminded his colleagues to be careful with their allegations “without any basis”
+At one point during the hearing, Senator Richard Gordon, chair of the Senate blue ribbon committee, reminded his colleagues to be careful with their allegations.

 “The Chair would like to counsel everyone here to be very careful because everybody has rights here and the Chair intends to ensure that we respect those rights,” he added.

-Apart from being a triad member, Trillanes further accused Paolo Duterte during the hearing of having at least two bank accounts containing hundreds of millions of pesos.
+Apart from being a triad member, Trillanes further accused Duterte of having at least two bank accounts containing hundreds of millions of pesos.

-The senator alleged that the vice mayor has P104.28 million in his accounts with Rizal Commercial Banking Corporation (RCBC) and the Bank of the Philippine Islands (BPI) in Davao City.
+The senator accused the vice mayor of having P104.28 million on his alleged accounts with Rizal Commercial Banking Corporation (RCBC) and the Bank of the Philippine Islands (BPI) in Davao City.

-Duterte repeatedly refused to confirm or deny owning any accounts in the said accounts.
+Duterte repeatedly refused to confirm nor deny owning any accounts in the said accounts.
 Responding to Trillanes, he asked, “Mr. Chair, do I have to answer this irrelevant question?”

 “I refuse to answer anymore,” Duterte added.
 “This is not part of the inquiry.”

-The senator also accused Carpio of P121 million in his bank accounts—which Carpio denied.
+The senator also accused lawyer Manases Carpio, who is married to President Rodrigo Duterte’s daughter Sara, of P121 million in his bank accounts—which Carpio denied.

 “I invoke the Bank Secrecy law,” a smirking Carpio said, referring to Republic Act No. 1405, which states bank deposits are “absolutely confidential nature and may not be examined, inquired or looked into by any person, government official, bureau or office” without written permission from the account owner or a court order.